-Updates the values stored in the columns represented by the slots, specified by the clos slot names slots, of View Class instance object. database specifies the database in which the update is made only if object is not associated with a database.
-In this case, a record is created in the appropriate table of database and the attributes represented by slots are initialised from the values of the supplied slots with other attributes having default values.
-Furthermore, object becomes associated with database.
+Using an instance of a View Class, OBJECT, update the table that stores its instance data.
+DATABASE defaults to \DEFAULT-DATABASE\ and specifies the database in which the update is made only if OBJECT is not associated with a database.
+In this case, a record is created in the appropriate table of DATABASE using values from the slot values of OBJECT, and OBJECT becomes associated with DATABASE.